What is a myth?

 Subject: High-speed Snakes

 The Truth: Snakes can move fairly rapidly for a human on foot, but not at truly high speeds.
-Top speed for most snakes probably is about five to eight miles per hour.
+Top speed for most snakes is about five to eight miles per hour.

 Subject: “Biting off more than they can chew”